 Through a new collaboration on VR technology with the Sarvestani lab, the Schaffer-Nishimura lab marks its 7th Neurotech project funded through the Mong Fellows program in the past 9 years, beginning with the inaugural fellowship in 2016.
 Congratulations to all!

 The project, led by SN-lab alumnus Seth Lieberman, developed a surgical technique to attenuate the spread of epileptic seizures in the brain by making precise incisions with femtosecond laser pulses around epileptic foci.
-Check out the Cornell Chronical article here!
+Check out the Cornell Chronicle article here!

 The McClintock Letters program, organized by Cornell's ASAP (and advised by Chris Schaffer), is being officially recognized by Research Amer!ca for being a "clear voice" for public health communication in a time when it's desperately needed.